I am a long time reader of Rizal's literature and an avid writer of literary criticism.

 After the romantic reunion with Maria Clara, Ibarra went to San Diego to visit his father’s grave.
 It was All Saint’s Day.
-At the cemetery, the grave digger told Ibarra that the corpse of Don Rafael was removed by order of the parish priest to be, buried in the Chinese cemetery; but the corpse was heavy and it was a dark and rainy night so that he (the grave-digger) simply threw the corpse into the lake.
+At the cemetery, the grave digger told Ibarra that the corpse of Don Rafael was removed by order of the parish priest to be buried in the Chinese cemetery; but the corpse was heavy, and it was a dark and rainy night, so he (the grave-digger) simply threw the corpse into the lake.

-Capitan Tiago, Maria Clara, and Aunt Isabel (Capitan Tiago’s cousin who took care of Maria Clara, after his mother’s death) arrived in San Diego.
-Ibarra and his friends give picnic at the lake.
-Among those present in this picnic, were Maria Clara and her four girl friends the merry Siñang, the grave Victoria, the beautiful Iday, and the thoughtful Neneng; Aunt Isabel, chaperon of Maria Clara; Capitana Tika, mother of Siñang; Andeng, foster sister of Maria Clara; Albino, the ex-theological student who was in love with Siñang; and Ibarra and his friends.
+Capitan Tiago, Maria Clara, and Aunt Isabel (Capitan Tiago’s cousin who took care of Maria Clara after his mother’s death) arrived in San Diego.
+Ibarra and his friends had a picnic at the lake.
+Among those present in this picnic were Maria Clara and her four girlfriends the merry Siñang, the grave Victoria, the beautiful Iday, and the thoughtful Neneng; Aunt Isabel, chaperon of Maria Clara; Capitana Tika, mother of Siñang; Andeng, foster sister of Maria Clara; Albino, the ex-theological student who was in love with Siñang; and Ibarra and his friends.
 One of the boatmen was a strong and silent peasant youth named Elias.

-An incident of the picnic was the saving of Elias’ life by Ibarra.
-Elias bravely grappled with a crocodile which was caught in the fish corral.
+An incident at the picnic was the saving of Elias’ life by Ibarra.
+Elias bravely grappled with a crocodile that was caught in the fish corral.
 But the crocodile struggled furiously so that Elias could not subdue it.
 Ibarra jumped into the water and killed the crocodile, thereby saving Elias.
-After the crocodile incident, was the rendering of a beautiful song by Maria Clara who had a sweet voice and they went ashore.
+After the crocodile incident was the rendering of a beautiful song by Maria Clara, who had a sweet voice, and they went ashore.
 They made merry in the cool, wooded meadow.
-Padre Salvi, Capitan Basilio (former gobernadorcillo and Siñang’s father) the alferez (lieutenant of the Guardia Civil) and the town officials were present.
+Padre Salvi, Capitan Basilio (former gobernadorcillo and Siñang’s father), the alferez (lieutenant of the Guardia Civil), and the town officials were present.
 The luncheon was served, and everybody enjoyed eating.

 The next day Ibarra visited old Tasio to consult him on his pet project about the schoolhouse.
 He saw the old man’s writings were written in hieroglyphics.
 Tasio explained to him that he wrote in hieroglyphics because he was writing for the future generations who would understand them and say, “Not all were asleep in the night of our ancestors!”

-In the morning of the fiesta there was a high mass in the church, officiated by Padre Salvi.
-Padre Damaso gave the long sermon, in which he expatiated on the evils of the times that were caused by certain men, who having tasted some education spread pernicious ideas among the people.
+On the morning of the fiesta, there was a high mass in the church, officiated by Padre Salvi.
+Padre Damaso gave a long sermon, in which he expatiated on the evils of the times that were caused by certain men, who having tasted some education, spread pernicious ideas among the people.